Product added to cart

-In the winter months we worry about splodging through the mud, in the summer we worry about lack of mud.
+In the winter months, we worry about splodging through the mud, in the summer we worry about the ground being too hard.
 Makes sense hey?
-The life of a horse owner is a constant rollercoaster of checking the weather, stamping on the ground and checking the grass coverage, in this blog we look at whether hard ground is bad for horses and explore how you can deal with the hard ground to avoid injuries and mishaps:
+The life of a horse owner is a constant rollercoaster of checking the weather, stamping on the ground and checking the grass coverage, in this blog we look at whether hard ground is bad for horses and explore how you can deal with working your horse on hard ground to avoid injuries and mishaps:

-In terms of hard ground being bad for horses, it's no secret there is an increased risk of concussion type leg injuries (particularly to the tendons, ligaments, joints and bones) when the ground is too hard as the force put down by your horse travels back up through the horse’s hooves and legs instead of being absorbed by the ground.
-If you’re worried about hard ground and the effect this could have on your horse, try to limit or avoid cantering on it where possible, we recommend maintaining a slower paced gait, walk or trot, so the force going through your horse’s joints isn’t as strong.
+In terms of hard ground being bad for horses, it's no secret there is an increased risk of concussion type leg injuries (particularly to the tendons, ligaments, joints and bones) when the ground is hard.
+The force put down by your horse travels back up through the horse’s hooves and legs instead of being absorbed by the ground.
+If you’re worried about hard ground and the effect this could have on your horse, try to limit or avoid cantering on it where possible, we recommend maintaining a slower-paced gait - walk or trot, so the force going through your horse’s joints isn’t as strong.
 Now, we don't all have access to an arena or varied terrain to work our horses.
 So if your schooling field becomes a rock-solid arena in the summer months here's how you can manage your horse's legs.

-The Protechmasta leg wraps can aid recovery by helping to improve the function of the blood vessels, this in turn improves circulation and recovery which reduces swelling and the potential for injury.
+The Protechmasta leg wraps can aid recovery by helping to improve the function of the blood vessels, this, in turn, improves circulation and recovery which reduces swelling and the potential for injury.
 We recommend bobbing the leg wraps on after ridden work on hard ground, thirty minutes of wear will benefit your horse’s leg and if they can be left on overnight even better!
 This leads us on to what to do if your horse does get an injury after working on hard ground.

 Fly protection can help:

-- Pick your ground.
-If you’re worried about the hard ground, try to avoid riding on it.
-Winter is a great time to build up leg stamina, walk and trot on the road for a minimum of 6 weeks during the winter before you introduce any faster work to prepare your horse’s legs for potential hard ground in the summer
+- Pick where you work your horse.
+If you’re worried about working your horse on hard ground, try to avoid riding on it day in, day out.
+Winter is a great time to build up leg stamina, walk and trot on the road for a minimum of six weeks during the winter before you introduce any faster work to prepare your horse’s legs for potential hard ground in the summer

 - Biotin and Mastacare solid hoof oil can help maintain healthy hooves all year round